bestkb/ABM_py/ODD/ODD.md

 -   `can_migrate` --True/ False if inidivdual is eligible to migrate
 -   `head` --True/ False if individual is a head of household
 -   `migrated` -- True/ False if individual has migrated
+-   `wta` -- Salary that individual is willing to accept from a potential employer

 ### Household class variables

 -   `unique_id`